Mueller vs Cuisinart Blender: Power vs Price Compared

 Our testing showed the $75.02 Cuisinart CSB-179 is much closer to a complete food prep system.
 Its 300-watt motor spins an 8-inch stainless steel blending shaft.
 You adjust the speed using a variable slide control right under your thumb.
 Instead of just a whisk, it ships with a 3-cup chopper/grinder attachment and a 2-cup measuring beaker.
 When I used the chopper attachment on raw onions, it reduced them to an even mince in under eight seconds without requiring me to drag out a full-sized food processor.

-Variable speed slide control allows mid-blend adjustments without stopping
+Variable speed slide control for precision

-\n Warranty: 3-YEAR WARRANTY\n
+Warranty: 3-YEAR WARRANTY

 Power and Speed Control — Cuisinart CSB-179 Smart Stick Hand Blender wins